-A spacious heritage home, central to all the amenities of Nelson; can accommodate 6 adults plus 2 children, with 2 bedrooms, one pull-out sofa-bed and a private nook off the 2nd bedroom perfect for kids.
+A spacious heritage home, central to all the amenities of Nelson; can accommodate 6 adults, with 2 bedrooms each with queen beds and a pull-out sofa-bed in the living room.
+In addition, there is a private nook off the 2nd bedroom perfect for sleeping 2 children.
 The home has been totally updated with large living room, dining room, fully equipped kitchen, two new bathrooms, and new laundry, plumbing/electrical service, energy-efficient furnace and water heater.
 Lower level is suitable for entertaining as kitchen w/island opens onto large dining room which opens into the living room w/gas fire-place and TV.
 There is an private outdoor patio and BBQ off the kitchen.
 Free Wi-Fi.
 The Stanley Street House has plenty of room, is very comfortable and completely equiped.

 Baker Street and downtown is a five minute walk featuring street entertainment, festivals, cool shops, art outlets, lively bars, live theatre, great restaurants, a bright new recreation centre, and the marvelous Touchstones Museum and Art Gallery.
 Family parks (e.g. Gyro and Lakeside Parks) are close by.

 Comfortable, relaxing, easy living in the Kootenay; Endless outdoor recreational opportunities.
 Awesome skiing.